 Fantastic news, but not so fast

 The spread of a need for sensory activities in our community is great.
 But keep a weary ear on the context and application of these activities.
-As my husband would say “there are many experts, but few walk the talk”.
-A simple word like ‘sensory’ can often lead to a push to fallacious child development activities.
+Each child is an individual and has a unique sensory profile.

 When I think about my childhood I remember being outside running around with my friends until dusk.
-My favorite activity included playing shop.
+My favorite activity included playing ‘shop’.
 My parents bought me a scale.
 My girlfriends and I would play for hours.
-Gathering leaves to use as currency and adding water to sand to create different products.
+Gathering leaves to use as currency and adding water to sand to create different products to ‘sell’.
 This is just one of many activities which I enjoyed.
-Yet I remember that my other favorite activities included getting dirty, climbing trees and playing on the playground structures.
+I remember that my other favorite activities included getting dirty, climbing trees and playing on the playground structures.

 Sensory development while living with technology